hashicorp/terraform-provider-azuread/docs/data-sources/directory_roles.md

 * `template_id` - The template ID of the directory role.
 * `description` - The description of the directory role.
 * `object_id` - The object ID of the directory role.

-## Import

-This resource does not support importing.